Woods of Shavano is a beautiful, vibrant, diverse community.

 I’m grateful to live in the Woods of Shavano and enthusiastic about contributing my time and skills to help our association grow its membership; manage its assets; and advocate for its interests in the broader San

-Few residents have lived in the Woods of Shavano from the beginning.
-When the Woods of Shavano was established, the only buildings on our area of DeZavala Road were Locke Hill Elementary and later Clark High School.
+A few current Woods of Shavano residents have lived in the neighborhood since its inception.
+When construction began in the Woods of Shavano, the only buildings on our area of DeZavala Road were Locke Hill Elementary and later Clark High School.
 The closest grocery store was at IH 10 and Wurzbach Road.

-You might be interested to know how our community began.
-Development of the Woods of Shavano began in 1972 under the direction of three developers – M.M.
+Development of the Woods of Shavano started in 1972 under the direction of three developers – M.M.
 Hughes, Jesse Baker, and Jerry Smith Sr. The developers were joined in the project by builders Gragg, Neimeyer, and Harrington.
 The first house was completed by Mr. Baker in early 1972 at Maybrook Woods and Parksite Woods.
 Soon after, Mr. Smith opened his model home at Parksite and Cypress Woods.
 The first homeowners moved into their home on Maybrook Woods in the summer of 1972.

 Mail deliveries began after the required number of homes were completed and occupied.
 The earliest residents picked up their mail at the post office on Bandera Road.